Olympiacos B.C.: Presidential history

 Below is the official presidential history of Olympiacos B.C.
 Before 1991, Olympiacos CFP president was responsible for the management of the basketball team.
 In 1991, the department became professional and Sokratis Kokkalis took over as owner and president.

+Kit manufacturers and shirt sponsors

+Since 1985, Olympiacos had a specific kit manufacturer and a shirt sponsor.
+The following table shows in detail the shirt sponsors and kit manufacturers of Olympiacos by year: